annefou/shyft-doc/README.md

 pip install nbsphinx
 ```

-You can just use: `pip install -r requirements.txt`, if you like.
+You can just use: `conda env create --name shyft-doc --file sphinx/environment.yml`, if you like.

 BUILDING SPHINX